 STRUCTURAL STRIPING IS NOT LIMITED TO WALLS.

-It can also be evident on composition roofs, with rafters being the heat transferring members.
-While GM has infested all roof types, a pattern due to the bacteria can typically be found at unheated areas such as eaves and overhangs.
+It can also be evident on composition roofs, with rafters being the heat transfer members.
+While GM has infested all roof types, a pattern due to the bacteria can typically be found in unheated areas such as eaves and overhangs.
 This perimeter roof shading is particularly obvious when the attic space has not been well insulated and allows heat from the home into the attic area.